Last updated 1 September 2021.

 We are delighted to welcome you for a baptism, wedding, or funeral.
 It is now up to venues to set limits and restrictions for the safety of all those attending.
 You can find the current guidance for St Mary’s Church below.

-Please get in touch with the Vicar, Andrew McKearney, to book or discuss a wedding or funeral, or contact the Curate, Nikolaj Christensen, to discuss a baptism (christening).
+Please get in touch with the Vicar, Andrew McKearney, to book or discuss a funeral or the possibility of a wedding in the future; or contact the Curate, Nikolaj Christensen, to discuss a baptism (christening).
 We are always happy to talk you through the options if that would help you work out what to do.

 The main restrictions you may want to be aware of are: